- OAuth for MCP Server: Complete Guide to Protecting Claude

 KV_REST_API_TOKEN=your-upstash-redis-token

-Generate secure client credentials using:
+Generate secure client credentials:

 openssl rand -hex 16 # for client ID